patrickelam/pivotal_extensions/PRIVACY.md

 Pivotal Extensions does not collect any user data.
+It does use authentication information from Pivotal Tracker's page to make additional requests to the Pivotal Tracker API, but this information is only stored in-memory while the user is on the page, and is not transmitted in any other way.